vmware-archive/cbapi/README.md

 A process contains the following fields:
 - `process_md5`: the md5 of the binary image backing the process
 - `process_name`: the name of the process
+- `start`: the start time of the process in remote computer's GMT time
+- `last_update`: the time of the most recently received event for this process in remote computer's GMT time
 - `hostname`: the hostname of the computer for this process
 - `modload_count`: the count of modules loaded in this process
 - `regmod_count`: the count of registry modifications in this process